brian978/read-in-short/src/README.md

 ### Firefox
 1. Download the extension files
 2. Firefox configuration is set as default, but you can ensure it with:
-   - On Windows: Run `switch-browser.bat firefox`
+   - On Windows: Run `switch-browser.bat firefox` from the root directory
-   - On Linux/Mac: Run `chmod +x switch-browser.sh && ./switch-browser.sh firefox`
+   - On Linux/Mac: Run `chmod +x switch-browser.sh && ./switch-browser.sh firefox` from the root directory
 3. Open Firefox and navigate to `about:debugging`
 4. Click "This Firefox" in the sidebar
 5. Click "Load Temporary Add-on"
-6. Select the manifest.json file from the extension directory
+6. Select the src/manifest.json file from the extension directory

 ### Chrome
 1. Download the extension files
 2. Switch to Chrome configuration:
-   - On Windows: Run `switch-browser.bat chrome`
+   - On Windows: Run `switch-browser.bat chrome` from the root directory
-   - On Linux/Mac: Run `chmod +x switch-browser.sh && ./switch-browser.sh chrome`
+   - On Linux/Mac: Run `chmod +x switch-browser.sh && ./switch-browser.sh chrome` from the root directory
 3. Open Chrome and navigate to `chrome://extensions/`
 4. Enable "Developer mode" in the top-right corner
-5. Click "Load unpacked" and select the extension directory
+5. Click "Load unpacked" and select the src directory

 ### Manual Configuration (Alternative)
 If you prefer to manually configure the extension:
-- For Firefox: Rename `manifest_firefox.json` to `manifest.json` (replace the existing file)
+- For Firefox: Rename `src/manifest_firefox.json` to `src/manifest.json` (replace the existing file)
-- For Chrome: Make sure you're using a manifest.json with `service_worker` instead of `scripts`
+- For Chrome: Make sure you're using a manifest.json with `service_worker` instead of `scripts` in the src directory

 ## Usage